Quick integration examples

 v2,v3, etc. - Deprecation notice: At least 6 months advance notice before deprecating endpoints

-Deprecation process
+Deprecation notifications

-When an endpoint is deprecated:
+When an endpoint is deprecated, you'll receive:

-Sunsetheader indicates removal date (RFC 8594) - Grace period: Minimum 6 months before endpoint removal
+- Grace period: Minimum 6 months before endpoint removal

 Example deprecated response: